human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day2a_assembly.md

 **Now load a contig GFA**<br>
 Open the `test.bp.p_ctg.noseq.gfa` file to see how boring it is.

 In general, when using Bandage people look at the unitig gfas (not contig gfas).
 An assembly is a hypothesis, and the contigs output by the assembler are its best guess at the correct haplotype sequence.
 The contigs don't show much information about the decisions being made, however.
 They are the output.
-This is where the unitigs come in.
+We view unitig gfas so we can see the data structure at the point that the assembler was making tough decisions.

 **Here are some things you can do with Bandage**
 1. Let's say you mapped a sample's ONT reads back onto that sample's denovo assembly and have identified a misjoin.
 You can open up bandage and find that  unitigs that went into the contig to see if it can be easily manually broken.